magnoliaproject/miner/README.md

 ```
 @echo off
 cd miner
-miner.exe 0x0fa10b766aD2F40110BE9ed1fEFdbdbcD2bDdB432F 4
+miner.exe -a 0x0fa10b766aD2F40110BE9ed1fEFdbdbcD2bDdB432F -t 4
 pause
 ```

 Save the changes and close it.
 Now, just doubleclick over start.cmd to start mining.

-The miner can also be executed from the command line, passing as arguments the wallet address and number of threads:
+The miner can also be executed from the command line, passing as arguments the wallet address (-a), number of threads (-t) and coins to mine (-c):

 ```
-miner.exe 0x0fa10b766aD2F40110BE9ed1fEFdbdbcD2bDdB432F 4
+miner.exe -a 0x0fa10b766aD2F40110BE9ed1fEFdbdbcD2bDdB432F -t 4 -c 10
 ```

 ## Mining in Linux